 - 3 oz soda water

-Add the rhubarb syrup, rum, and lime juice to a shaker with ice.
+- Add the syrup, rum, and lime juice to a shaker with ice.
 Shake until well chilled.

 - Mint variation: For this cocktail, add the mint in the original syrup recipe and let it steep in the syrup as directed in the note on variations.

-- Gin: I chose rum for the drink and enjoy the flavor with the rhubarb.
+- Gin: I chose rum for the drink and enjoy the flavor with the fruit.
 Gin is a traditional choice for a rickey and would also be great in this cocktail.